a2aworld/Built-with-love-for-future-Martians/README.md

 *   **Geospatial**: Google Maps Embed API, Custom "Chronoscope" Dual-Layer Rendering
 *   **Audio**: Web Speech API for auto-narration

-## 🏗️ Architecture

-The application operates as a **Serverless Single-Page Application (SPA)**.
-This architectural choice ensures maximum reliability in disconnected or high-latency environments (like Mars orbit).

-1.  **Geospatial Viewport**: A custom React component that renders two synchronized map layers.
-    *   *Bottom Layer*: Satellite Telemetry (Reality).
-    *   *Top Layer*: The Artist's Vision (Mythology).
-    *   *Chronoscope Slider*: Allows the user to peel back reality to reveal the narrative.
-2.  **Narrative Engine**: A specialized AI persona driven by Gemini 3 Pro.
-It acts as a museum docent, reciting ancient tales with high fidelity.
-3.  **Data Nexus**: A hardcoded, curated graph of "Story Nodes" representing validated geomythological correlations.

 ## 📦 Installation & Setup

 1.  **Clone the Repository**